-While any of these disasters could have a serious impact on a business, leading to ramifications to its processes and overall success, some are more likely to strike your business than others.
+Any of these disasters could have a serious impact on a business.
+Thus, leading to ramifications for its processes and overall success.
+However, some are more likely to strike your business than others.
 As a result, your first efforts should be to determine which events are most likely to actually impact you.
 With your business’ priorities mapped out more logically, you will be able to more effectively spend your time and energy making plans to avert business disasters.

-What Your Disaster Preparedness Plans Need to Accomplish
+What Your Disaster Preparedness Backup Plans Need to Accomplish

 These goals should shape your planning process.
 This process should be carried out proactively to further minimize the impact that an issue could have.
-In other words, your backup plans need to outline exactly how your backed-up data is maintained and managed, how to ensure that your backups aren't affected by the disaster at hand, and how you will be able to replace your key resources post-disaster.
+In other words, your backup plans need to outline exactly how your backed-up data is maintained and managed.
+Additionally, how to ensure that your backups aren’t affected by the disaster at hand.
+Then, how you will be able to replace your key resources post-disaster.